Stand-your-ground law: Canada

 In Canada, there is no duty to retreat under the law.
-Canada's laws regarding self-defence are similar in nature to those of England, as they centre around the acts committed, and whether or not those acts are considered reasonable in the circumstances.
+Canada's laws regarding self-defense are similar in nature to those of England, as they centre around the acts committed, and whether those acts are considered reasonable in the circumstances.
 Generally where retreat is available in the circumstances, the decision to stand your ground is more likely to be unreasonable.
-The sections of the Canadian criminal code that deal with self-defense or defence of property are sections 34 and 35, respectively.
+The sections of the Canadian criminal code that deal with self-defense or defense of property are sections 34 and 35, respectively.
 These sections were updated in 2012 to clarify the code, and to help legal professionals apply the law in accordance with the values Canadians hold to be acceptable.

-A great deal of case law has emerged from different provincial superior courts regarding the interpretation of the elements of self-defence per ss.
+A great deal of case law has emerged from different provincial superior courts regarding the interpretation of the elements of self-defense per ss.
 34-35 of the Criminal Code.
-In Ontario, jurors are not permitted "...to consider whether an accused could have retreated from his or her own home in the face of an attack (or threatened attack) by an assailant in assessing the elements of self-defence.”
+In Ontario, jurors are not permitted "...to consider whether an accused could have retreated from his or her own home in the face of an attack (or threatened attack) by an assailant in assessing the elements of self-defense.”
 In British Columbia, the leading case law of which predates the 2012 ss.
 34-35 amendments, courts will permit juries to consider available lines of retreat in deciding whether an accused had no other option than to defend himself.
-However, the option of retreat is not considered a categorical exclusion from self-defence.
+However, the option of retreat is not considered a categorical exclusion from self-defense.